vivekprasad7/nc-vivekprasad-portfolio/readme.md

 # Portfolio Site

-This is a demo site to showcase my work.
+This is a demo site made using purely HTML and CSS to showcase my work and blogs.